DanielSenseAI/IA_ProsthesisUdeA/README.md

 ## Project Structure

+Notebooks in this project are to be run from the root folder.
+All routes are relative and consider that there is a "Ninapro" folder (not uploaded with the Repo) in which the Ninapro Files have been decompressed.

 - **`model/`**: Contains AI or machine learning models under development.
 - **`preprocessed_data/`**: Datasets prepared for training and evaluation.
 Contains feature data ideally, to be used for model training and evaluation.
 - **`src/`**: Core source code, including: